blazeclan-akeshpatil/aws-iam-identity-center-ops-automation/readme.md

 - Row 4: Associate permissions set `AuditorsPolicy` and group `AuditorsGroup` on `ALL` accounts in an organization except management account of an organization.

+>Please note, this program is stateless, meaning it won't impact any other associations of permission sets and users/groups to AWS accounts.
+It just considers data from Excel sheet and perform associations/de-associations accordingly.

 **Step 3: Update AWS account details in the program file** To execute this automation, we have to update AWS resource details in a configuration file.
 You can find this configuration file in the code at path `config/aws_properties.py`
 Please refer following snippet and the comments on each property for your reference